 Service 350 from Barton to Scunthorpe via South Ferriby via Winteringham, Winterton and Roxby.

-Single fares on the above services, excluding service 96, are capped at £2 until 31st October then at £2.50 until 30th November 2023.
+Single fares on the above services, excluding service 96, are capped at £2.50 until 30th November 2024.
 'Plus Bus' tickets (when purchased with a rail ticket) offer advantageous fares for rail passengers using buses within Grimsby, Cleethorpes and Hull.

 The bus services between Barton Interchange and Hull Paragon Stand 10 run up to three times per hour during much of the day on Mondays to Saturdays.
 There is also an occasional 255 service which runs between Hull and Wren Kitchens via Barton Interchange.
 On Sundays and Bank Holidays there are six runs of the 350 route each way.
 Approximate journey times are Barton-Hull 32 minutes and Barton-Scunthorpe 48 minutes.
 The service is run jointly by Stagecoach and East Yorkshire Motor Services.
 The complete 255/350/355 timetable and the Hull-Barton section of the 250 timetable can be viewed here.

 Connections with P & O ferries